NeroReflex/Gishiki/Documentation/docs/usage/response.md

 # Response

-The __Gishiki\HttpKernel\Response__ class is used to fully represent an HTTP response.

-The Response class is PSR-7 conformant and follows that specification sheet.
+The Response object passed to a controller implements __ResponseInterface__ defined on the [PSR-7 sheet](http://www.php-fig.org/psr/psr-7/) and follows that specification sheet.

-Each [Request](request.md) triggers the generation of a response.
+Each [Request](request.md) sent to the web server triggers the generation of a [Response](response.md).

-That response is automatically sent back to the client at the end of the application lifetime.
+That response is automatically sent back to the client at the end of the application lifecycle.

 The main target of an application is __editing__ that response before the departure of that response.